Handbook

 Early Dismissal

 Leaving school early is strongly discouraged due to the loss of instructional time and disruption to the learning environment.
-However, if you know your student(s) will need to be checked out early, then please send a note to the teacher(s).
-Students leaving early must be signed out in the school office by parents/guardians.
-If the student is leaving early because of a medical appointment, parents/guardians are encouraged to get an excuse note prior to leaving the medical facility and provide it to the front office upon the student’s return.
+Students leaving early must be signed out in the school office by a parents/guardian or other approved adult who must provide a valid government-issued photo ID.
+If the student is leaving early because of a medical appointment, parent/guardian is encouraged to obtain an excuse note prior to leaving the medical facility and provide it to the front office upon the student’s return.
 We appreciate your efforts to make appointments during non-school hours.
 Please note that an early dismissal is also considered a tardy.
 Please refrain from picking your child up after 2:00 p.m. unless it is an unavoidable situation.

 No Advance Assignments